Spousal Maintenance and financial support

-Married couples and now defacto couples have a legal obligation under the Family Law Act to provide financial support to one another including in some circumstances following separation.
-If that financial support is not forthcoming, then either party to a marriage or a defacto relationship is entitled to seek an order that the other party provide such financial support called Spousal Maintenance.
+Married couples and de facto couples have a legal obligation under the Family Law Act to provide financial support to one another, including in some circumstances following separation.
+If that financial support is not forthcoming, then either party to a marriage or a de facto relationship is entitled to seek an order that the other party provide such financial support, which is called Spousal Maintenance.
 Mostly this only becomes an issue following separation.

-There are two requirements for a successful Spousal Maintenance claim and they are as follows:
+Requirements for a successful Spousal Maintenance claim include as follows:

-- That the other party has a capacity to pay spouse maintenance, because their weekly income exceeds their reasonable, weekly expenditure.
+- That the other party has a "capacity" to pay spouse maintenance, because their income exceeds their reasonable expenditure.

-The court may order Periodically Spousal Maintenance.
-If it does so, most commonly the court will make such an order for a fixed period of time, to allow a party to retrain and establish themselves in the workforce.
+The court may order Periodica Spousal Maintenance.
+If it does so, most commonly the court will make such an order for a fixed period of time, to allow a party to retrain and re-establish themselves in the workforce.
 Alternatively the court may order Lump Sum Spousal Maintenance by giving a party a greater share of the assets in the property settlement.

 A Spousal Maintenance Order can be negotiated with the other party and formalised as a Consent Order.
 Often however, it is necessary to make application to the court for a Spousal Maintenance Order.